Skip to Content

 Q: Jest uses CommonJS by default.
 But I want to use ESM

-A: Setup Jest following this Guide (opens in a new tab).
+A: Setup Jest following this Guide.

 For JavaScript, edit package.json as follows: